RingComics/yajan/README.md

 ## GOG / Bethesda.net versions of Morrowind

 YAJAN is compiled using the Steam version of Morrowind.
 If you use the GOG or Bethesda.net version, you can patch your `Morrowind.exe` file to work with the YAJAN installation.
 You can find the patch [here](https://github.com/RingComics/yajan/tree/main/exe%20patch).
 Make sure to backup your exe file before patching it.
-Once it has been patched and YAJAN has been installed, you must replace the `Morrowind.exe` in your Stock Game Folder directory in the YAJAN install with the backup, then run Morrowind Code Patch.
+Once it has been patched and YAJAN has been installed, you must replace the `Morrowind.exe` in your Stock Game Folder directory in the YAJAN install with the backup, then run Morrowind Code Patch through MO2.
 The Code Patch options have been saved, you just need to hit "Apply Patches" and exit.

 Other versions of Morrowind are **_NOT SUPPORTED_**